School holidays

 North (Noord)Drenthe, Flevoland (all municipalities except Zeewolde), Friesland, Groningen, North Holland, Overijssel, Utrecht (only Eemnes and Abcoude)

-Central (Midden)Flevoland (only Zeewolde), North Brabant (Werkendam except the Hank and Dussen communities, and Woudrichem), Utrecht (all municipalities except Eemnes and Abcoude), South Holland
+Central (Midden)Flevoland (only Zeewolde), North Brabant (Altena except the Hank and Dussen communities), Utrecht (all municipalities except Eemnes and Abcoude), South Holland

-South (Zuid)Limburg, North Brabant (all municipalities except Woudrichem and Sleeuwijk, Nieuwendijk, and Werkendam in the municipality of Werkendam), Zeeland
+South (Zuid)Limburg, North Brabant (all municipalities except Woudrichem and Sleeuwijk, Nieuwendijk, and Werkendam in the municipality of Altena), Zeeland

 The municipalities in the province of Gelderland are split across the three regions.
 You can see a breakdown of these on the Dutch government website.

-Privately-run international schools in the Netherlands may have holiday dates that are slightly different from state schools in their region.
+Privately-run international schools in the Netherlands may have slightly different holiday dates from state schools in their region.
 Be sure to check with your child’s school for a full list of holiday dates.

 The Dutch government does not allow parents to take their children on vacation during term time.
 This means school holidays are popular for families planning both vacations and other fun activities in the Netherlands.